d4v1-sudo/wifi-sploit/README.md

 # **Beta** branch:
  - Just uses browsers, some things fixed and new script to use google chrome.
- - Removed wfs.py because as I didn't click any button, I couldn't be sure about the login status.
+ - Removed wfs.py because as it didn't click any button, I couldn't be sure about the login status.

 ## About
  - Originally made for `python2` but now just works using `python3`.